yanyoliu/ms-tpm-20-ref/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Submitting a bug fix
+If you are new, please read the documentation beginning with [Introduction](docs/architecture/introduction.md)

+The following are prerequisites _*before*_ requesting change approval:
+- Decide if the change is a feature or a bug fix and describe it accordingly
+- Get a solid understanding of the change and the scope
+- Decide specifically which versions of the TPM code need to be updated

+> Make sure you are familiar with the architecture of the TPM codebase

+NOTE: If introducing multiple changes, treat each change individually creating a different branch and pull request for each change

+This will make the code review (acceptance) process much easier